skdidwania/Algorithm-18203023/README.md

 # Project Title
 * This repository contains all the codes(the java files as well as the documentation) for the practicals for Algorithms.
 It also has the programming assignment on Huffman Compression.
 The codes are committed during the course of the module.
-The zip files containing the documentation is uploaded at the end
+The zip files containing the documentation is uploaded at the end.
+Specifically for Lab-7-Please set the file path to the files in the zip folder and make necessary changes in the code on your pc
 # Getting Started
 * Download the final zip files.
 * It has all the java codes and the pdfs.